patofoto/Demon_Klipper_Essentials_Unified/README.md

 - Verbose mode, read back all APA commands to the console!

-### Thess macrso rely on you setting the correct filament type in your slicer!
+### These macros rely on you setting the correct filament type in your slicer!
 BE SURE YOU DO THIS!

 ### Mesh Auto Builder!